Book your class visit

 Book your class on a:

-- Te Puna Foundation tailored 2-hour learning programme for those visiting through the Te Puna Foundation Travel Fund.
+- Te Puna Foundation tailored 2-hour learning programme for those visiting through the He Tohu Travel Fund.

 On a guided experience, our knowledgeable learning facilitators will show you and your class through the exhibition.
 We can tailor your experience to meet the needs of your class.
 Guided experiences generally take at least 60 minutes.
 We strongly recommend allowing an extra 30 minutes after the tour finishes to give you and your students time to explore the exhibition independently.